 Overview of system restore point in Windows 10

-System restore point in Windows 10 holds important system files like registry keys on a specified data.
+System restore point in Windows 10 or Windows 11 holds important system files like registry keys on a specified data.
 System restore point can be used to restore your system to its early point.
 And when your computer is unbootable, you can try to fix this problem by restoring your system in Safe Mode using restore point.
 And it is advised to check the affected programs before restoring system.

 Unable to create system restore point in Windows 10